 In Wordpres creating a draft is quite easy, you just don't publish your content and just add content to a new post.

-When creating a draft in the JAM stack, you just create a new git branch and store your content their.
-Once the content is ready, just merge the branch into your master branch and volia!, your content is available in your website.<!-- ## How post drafting works ## JAM stack editor ## -->
+When creating a draft in the Jamstack, you just create a new git branch and store your content in that branch.
+Once the content is ready, just merge the branch into your master branch and a build task is triggered that will generate the static pages and upload to your static host, once done, your content is available on your website.